 This boat is 16" it would mean a pretty small motor, speed control, which is a bit much for a small hull.
 I have no problem bringing my other sailboat in to my feet.
 It could be modelled as a sloop moving about with sails furled.

 I will be interested in the results of your testing.
 For now, I will continue doing testing for weight balance on the Kingfisher under power at the pond.
 Some of you will know that the motor was installed 2.5" (6.5cm) forward from where the plans showed.
 (Do not ask why?)

 I saw Robins digging for worms just three weeks ago, but not now.
 We have returned to Artic influenced weather systems again with minus temperatures all this next week.
 So if you are out there enjoying your favourite pond, think of us. 😎

-[Score: 8/10] 24"/1200g Sweet❤️❤️❤️Heart Capable of 12mph and a runtime of 30mins Single Propellor (2 Blade X Type) Geared to a Graupner (2 Blade X Type) Powered by NiMH (7.2v) Batteries - Comments: 18" of Ice covers the pond so much of the information requested must remain blank.
-The boat has only seen the bathtub !
-No leaks.
+[Score: 8/10] 24"/1200g Sweet❤️❤️❤️Heart Capable of 12mph and a runtime of 30mins Single Propellor (2 Blade X Type) Geared to a Graupner (2 Blade X Type) Powered by NiMH (7.2v) Batteries - Comments: The boat can be seen on YouTube, https://m.youtube.com/watch?feature=youtu.be&v=eanimqiOh54 No leaks.
 Stable and balanced.
 Paint is acrylic, clear-coated wood is mahogany.
 This is a Nor-Star Kingfisher kit with some alterations and added details.
-Looking forward to posting a video of the boat running on the lake in April after the ice leaves.

 You have seen it being built.
 Now it is done.
 A Nor-Star Kingfisher kit but with some scratch building too.
 Because of the motor being longer than how the kit was originally designed, the second bulkhead was altered.
 I am running it with two 2400 Ni-MH 7.2 batteries, a Futoba servo, on a 2.4 GHz Spektrum.